Documents proving the legal grounds for absence

 3) the student cannot begin studies due to being incapacitated by personal illness or injury:

 - Sickness allowance decision or, if no decision exists, a medical certificate.
-The medical certificate must state which illness or injury the student suffers from, and that this condition prevents the student from beginning their studies on 1 August 2016.
+The medical certificate must state which illness or injury the student suffers from, and that this condition prevents the student from beginning their studies.

 - Obstacles caused by the practical arrangements required by the illness or injury: an adequate clarification, e.g. a certificate from the student housing foundation that the student is on the waiting list for an apartment required by his or her injury.
 The student's own notification is not an adequate clarification.